AblionGE/puppet-openshift-origin-example/README.md

 If you see some errors, simply re-run this command.

-Then, you have to set up your machine. the Vagrantfile is already in the repo and Vagrantfile.one is simply a copy for when you destroy by inadvertence the Vagrantfile
+Then, you have to set up your machine.
+The Vagrantfile is already in the repo and Vagrantfile.one is simply a copy for when you destroy by inadvertence the Vagrantfile

     rake dev:up